 2. Liquidity

 Liquidity is a crucial consideration for cash management decisions.
 Bank deposits present both benefits and drawbacks in this area.
 While bank deposits generally offer overnight liquidity, this can be subject to change in times of financial stress where access to funds may be delayed, potentially leaving cash managers in a vulnerable position.
-Additionally, term deposits (deposits that are held for a pre-specified period of time) often come with breakage fees that penalise depositors for making early withdrawals, even in normal market conditions.
+Additionally, term deposits (deposits that are held for a pre-specified period) often come with breakage fees that penalise depositors for making early withdrawals, even in normal market conditions.

 MMFs, on the other hand, offer much more robust liquidity to cash investors.
 They offer same-day liquidity (T+0) with funds available shortly following a redemption request.
-This rapid access to cash provides for more flexible cash management that does not involve the risks of unexpected delays and/or a bank not being able to meet its liabilities.

 3. Ease of implementation